A Brief History

 In March and April 1990, five application workshops were held across the state.
 More than 120 people representing 80 communities attended these workshops.
 In June 1990, the MDDA Board of Directors selected six official cities as demonstration communities for this program.
 At the same time, they pledged to continue working with the previously designated cities that had managed to keep their programs operating.

 In 1993, Beverly Meng was hired from South Carolina Main Street to be Executive Director of MMSA.
 Under Beverly’s tenure, the Main Street program grew rapidly from 16 programs to more than 40 programs.
 In 1998, Bob Wilson joined the staff as Director of Program Services.
 Upon Beverly’s retirement in 2007, Bob Wilson was named Executive Director.
+Steady growth continued, and in 2015, Stacy Pair was named the State Coordinator.

 With this rapid growth, MMSA has expanded its own staff to meet the needs and demands of the many programs.
 Since 2005, the MMSA Staff has added three District offices in North, Central and South Mississippi, to expand its field services offered to the communities and keep up with their needs.